txjohnson/Strongtalk/README.md

 ### cmake

-TBD

-The resurrected [Self language](https://github.com/russellallen/self) builds with cmake too.
-This should be primary option in the future.
+*[Self language](https://github.com/russellallen/self) builds with cmake too.
+This should be primary option in the future.*

+Create a build directory, say `cmakebuild`, and switch to it.
+Then run

+    cmake -DCMAKE_BUILD_TYPE=Debug ..
+    make VERBOSE=1

+This is an out-of-source build.
+Binaries are placed in the `cmakebuild` directory.
+Run tests with `cmakebuild/strongtalk-test`.

+#### Cross compilation for Windows

+On ArchLinux, install `mingw-w64-toolchain` from the repository and `mingw-w64-cmake` from the AUR.
+Create a build directory, say `windowsbuild` and switch to it.
+Then run

+    cmake -DCMAKE_TOOLCHAIN_FILE=/usr/share/mingw/toolchain-i686-w64-mingw32.cmake ..
+    make

+Test with `wine` You may need to bring in `libwinpthread-1.dll` with

+    cp /usr/i686-w64-mingw32/bin/libwinpthread-1.dll ./

+Unlike on Linux, `strongtalk` binary works.
+Run it with `wine windowsbuild/strongtalk`.
+Running tests (`strongtalk-test`) is analogous.

 ### Bazel